Canadian Mortgage Calculator

 What does this estimate leave out?

-This does not include mortgage default insurance, property tax, closing costs, prepayment privileges, renewal risk, or lender qualification rules.
+This does not include mortgage default insurance premiums, property tax, closing costs, provincial tax on premiums, prepayment privileges, renewal-rate changes, stress-test qualification, or lender approval.
 Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.

 Does the site save my finance inputs?